KSym04/insert_on_header_footer/readme.md

 ## Description ##

-This osclass plugin allows you to add an extra styling code or scripts on your site header and footer.

-If you want to learn more about this plugin, please visit [DopeThemes / Insert on Header & Footer](https://www.dopethemes.com/plugins/insert-on-header-footer/ "DopeThemes / Insert on Header & Footer").
+This osclass plugin allows you to add an extra styling code or scripts on your site header and footer, if you want to learn more about this plugin, please visit [DopeThemes / Insert on Header & Footer](https://www.dopethemes.com/plugins/insert-on-header-footer/ "DopeThemes / Insert on Header & Footer").

-**Language Support:**
-* English

 ## Installation ##
 1. Upload `insert_on_header_footer/` to the `/oc-content/plugins/` directory